tpgriffin/project7/README.md

 6. Install Selenium with: npm install selenium-webdriver
 7. Download the appropriate Firefox/gecko driver that matches your browser version (https://github.com/mozilla/geckodriver/releases).
 Firefox/gecko driver v0.30.0 is included for convenience.

-Syntax
+**Running JavaScript**
 - node 1a-scenario-homePage
 - node 1b-scenario-eventsPage
 - Note: For the 1st execution, allow network access if necessary.

-Improvements
+**JavaScript Improvements**
-- The js code should be tighter by using local functions.
+- The js code should be tighter, common tasks should use shared functions.
-- I stopped defining Consts in js to have more time for the C++ assessment.
+- I stopped defining Consts in the js code to have more time for the C++ assessment.